 - Greatly increased PhD programs at the six state-supported universities

-- K-12 schools received $109 million more annually in 2010 compared to 2003, when Rounds first took office as governor
+- K-12 schools received $109 million more annually compared to when Rounds first took office as governor

 - Saving Ellsworth Air Force Base from closure in 2005 by a federal commission